brandur/org/fragments/monkeybrains.md

 up right next door, obscuring at least another 90 degrees and further reducing options for potential new targets for the antenna.

-A technician stopped by and proceeded to pace sullenly across my roof as he examined my new circumstances.
+A technician stopped by and proceeded to pace sullenly across the roof as he examined my new circumstances.
 It was overwhelmingly clear inside the first five seconds that prospects were grim.
 For the next half-hour he alternated between walking back and forth on the roof checking sight lines, dialing back